ragley/Ragleys-STR/README.md

 ## Wabbajack
-1. Install Wabbajack according to the instructions at: https://github.com/wabbajack-tools/wabbajack (__NOT IN ROOT OF DRIVE, PROGRAM FILES, or DOWNLOADS.
+1. If it isn't already, install Wabbajack according to the instructions at: https://github.com/wabbajack-tools/wabbajack (__NOT IN ROOT OF DRIVE, PROGRAM FILES, or DOWNLOADS.
 It needs to be in a new folder__)
-2. Download the latest release .zip from this repo and extract it to a folder anywhere.
-3. Open Wabbajack and select install from disk.
+2. Search the gallery for this modpack.
+(Check ```Show Unofficial Lists``` Box)
+3. Click the download/install button.
 4. Sign in to nexus when prompted (premium HIGHLY recommended)
 5. Install the instance to a separate folder. (e.g. X:/Games/RSTR)
-6. When it says "Installation Complete," Select open instance, open Mod Organizer, and proceed with the rest of this guide.
+6. When it says "Installation Complete," Select open instance, and proceed with the rest of this guide.
+7. If it says "Installation Failed" it's likely a download got interrupted and didn't hash properly.
+You can restart the install in the same location and it should hash what you already have and redownload what you need.

 ## ENBSeries Binaries
 I finally figured out how to utilize the stock game feature of Wabbajack, so luckily for you this means less installation steps on your part.
 Unfortunately the ENBSeries and ENB preset must still be installed manually.
 (This is due to the distribution limitations in place by the author.)